 Experience – The entire Aircraft Maintenance Engineering course is of 4 years.
 In starting two years, there will be an academic program, and the remaining two years there will be training in the flying environment.
 The knowledge gain at the time of training will be considered as experience while applying for AME license

-To get COC (Completion of Course) Certificate, a candidate has to undergo 2-year academic program in DGCA, Govt of India, approved AME institutes.
-In this 2-year program, a candidate will get theoretical knowledge and practical training of aircraft.
-After successful completion of 2 years academic program, a candidate will achieve a COC Certificate.
+To get COC (Completion of Course) Certificate, a candidate has to undergo 2 year academic programme in DGCA, Govt of India, approved AME institutes.
+In this 2 year programme, a candidate will get theoretical knowledge and practical training of aircraft.
+After successful completion of 2 years academic program, a candidate will achieve a C of R Certificate.

 There will be 2 years of industrial training on the live environment in which candidate gets knowledge with a stipend.